 The programs may cover both residential and commercial properties, but owing to federal mortgage policies only commercial properties can be easily covered at this time.

 Municipalities have wide latitude to cover a range of improvements.
-The key element of the programs is that repayment is made through a special assessment that is paid along with regular property taxes, and secured by a municipal lien.
+The key element of the programs is that repayment is made through a special assessment that is paid along with regular property taxes.

 This minimizes the risk to lenders and investors.
 Both the improvements and the payments are transferred if the property is sold, thereby also limiting the liability of the current owner.